|Oracle® TimesTen In-Memory Database Replication Guide

 |PDF · Mobi · ePub|

 This chapter describes how to set up and start replication.
-All of the topics in this chapter apply to replication schemes that are not active standby pairs.
-Some of the topics in this chapter also apply to active standby pairs.
+All of the topics in this chapter apply to classic replication schemes; some of the topics in this chapter apply to active standby pairs.

 To set up an active standby pair, see: